 Winslow Ct.
 Studio was a full service vintage audio recording studio based in the heart of Hollywood.
 It was built early on in the 20th Century and was originally built by The Pacific Electric Company - it is considered to be one of the oldest sound recording studios in existence (for film) in the world.

 A few decades later it became Spectra-Sound Inc. owned & operated by George Liberace & then sometime in the 1970's the great Bruce Scott (co creator of time code) took over and it became Scott Sound (a Film & Television production center).
-When Bruce moved on in the early 1980's it changed over to an anonymous individual and then finally made it's way in to the hands of it's current owner.
+When Bruce moved on in the early 1980's it changed over to an anonymous individual and then finally made it's way in to the hands of Craig Parker Adams in 1997.

 ACOUSTICALLY DESIGNED " FOLEY " TRACKING ROOM